 Senegal is a country with a rich musical heritage and one of the most vibrant pop music scenes on the African continent.
 Its music today is dominated by one main sound – the breathtaking rhythms of mbalax, the music of the Wolof people in the north of the country.
 But it was not always so.
 In the 1970s the style that filled Senegal’s airwaves was a fusion of Afro-Cuban elements with various local sounds drawn from Senegal’s diverse cultural traditions.
 And the undisputed masters of this fusion were the legendary Orchestra Baobab.
 Baobab exploded onto the Dakar scene in 1970 and immediately became the top local band, famous for their sublime and sophisticated arrangements, lyrical vocals and dazzling guitar solos.
 For a decade they reigned supreme, recruiting some of the finest musicians from around the country, especially the south – as well as from further afield in West Africa, making them one of Senegal’s most cosmopolitan and versatile bands.
 There were two qualities that set them apart from most other groups of the period.
 One was their approach to the Cuban sound, which went far beyond mere imitation.
 They actually created their own deliciously mellow Cuban-style rhythms in a uniquely Baobab way.
 Second, while other bands were fusing the Latin tinge with Wolof melodies, this was only one of the regional styles that Baobab drew upon.
 More important for them were the rolling harmonies and intensely melodic drumming traditions of Casamance (in southern Senegal), where several of the band members had grown up.
 The combination of Casamance plus Cuba created something completely new and entrancing that was to become Baobab’s trademark.
 Their hauntingly beautiful, and rocking songs such as “Utrus horas”, “On verra ça , “Autorail”, “Sutukun” and “Coumba” became all-time great hits in West Africa.
 They recorded more than 20 albums (on LP format) between 1970 and 1985, several of which re-appeared from time to time on bootleg LPs and cassette - as was all too often the case in those days.
 Fortunately for Baobab, however, the UK label World Circuit released (in 1989) a much acclaimed album, aptly titled “Pirates’ Choice”, with some tracks the group had first recorded in 1982, opening with the sultry piece “Utrus horas”.
 With this, Orchestra Baobab were launched around the world.
 DJs snapped up the album.
 Among connoisseurs of West African music, it achieved almost cult status.
 But too late - the band had already split up… for the time being, at least…

 THE HISTORY….
 The band was founded in 1970 to animate a new elegant night club just opened in central Dakar, around the corner from the Place de l’Independence and not far from Senegal’s National Assembly.
 It was meant to be a meeting place for politicians, intelligentsia and wealthy businessmen, so the band needed to have a certain chic.
 The club owners poached six musicians from their famous rivals, the resident Star Band (later to launch Youssou NDour) of the Miami Club.
 These included the two singers Balla Sidibe and Rudy Gomis, both from Casamance, and the brilliant self-taught guitarist Barthelemy Attisso from Togo.
 Attiso, who had moved to Dakar to study law, had initially taken up music just as a night job to finance his studies, but it was soon clear that he had a phenomenal talent.
 In addition to these three musicians (all of whom are back in the re-formed band) they recruited the charismatic Wolof griot singer Laye Mboup with his soaring Wolof griot vocals.
 Other musicians included Latfi Ben Geloune, of Moroccan origin, on rhythm guitar, Charlie N’Diaye, from Casamance, on bass, Mountaga Koite, a Maninka griot from eastern Senegal, on drums, and Issa Cissokho, also a Maninka griot originally from Mali, on saxophone.
 The club called itself Baobab, and so did the newly formed band.
 And under the circumstances, it turned out to be an uncannily appropriate name.
 The baobab is one of the most emblematic and majestic trees of the African savannah.
 It is slow growing and enduring; it lives many hundreds of years, and it is considered sacred – and therefore is not used for carving or for firewood.
-[If you cut it down it will always grow back, unless you burn the roots for days on end.]
 It’s said that in pre colonial days, griots used to be buried in the hollow of the giant, grey, gnarled baobab trunk.
 Perhaps they infused the tree with the spirit of music.
 The early 70s were years of optimism and economic growth in Senegal, and there was a flourishing nightclub scene with dozens of bands.
 The country had gained its independence in 1960 and under the leadership of its first president, the poet Leopold Sedar Senghor, culture was high on the political agenda.
 Senghor championed his philosophy of negritude – a celebration of the African character, in which music played an important role.
 It had to be both modern – to suit the mood of independence – and rooted in local traditions, to mark the identity of the new nation-state.
 Baobab fit the agenda perfectly and people flocked to the club to hear them.
 The young group were an instant success.
 Their first recordings were huge local hits, like the minor-key ballad “Ni Diaye”.
 In those early days the band was tending towards a strongly Wolof sound, thanks to the vocals of Laye Mboup – ten years ahead of the trend, before Youssou NDour and others made it truly fashionable.
 Tragically, however, Mboup died in a car crash in 1974.
 The band began moving in new directions.
 Balla Sidibe and Rudy Gomis, both from non-griot backgrounds, took over as lead vocalists along with Wolof griot Ndiouga Dieng, while other well-known singers such as Thione Seck (whose superb vocals on the Baobab song “Bamba” are a perennial classic) and Medoune Diallo were brought in on an ad hoc basis.
 The Wolof element continued as one of their strands, with songs like “Bul Ma Miin”, while Diallo was the most intensely Cuban-sounding of the singers, with a true sonero voice, even singing in Spanish on such songs as “El son te llama”.
 But it was Sidibe and Gomis who introduced the sounds of their native Casamance, with all its sensuality and hint of melancholy.

 CASAMANCE and the 1980s…